ForeGuards/LogoMorph/IMPLEMENTATION_PLAN.md

 3. **Technical Excellence**: Best practices, testing, monitoring
 4. **Scalability**: Built for growth from the beginning
 5. **Risk Management**: Fallbacks and mitigation strategies throughout
+6. **Authentication First**: Clerk integration from day one for secure, scalable user management

 By following this plan, the LogoMorph platform can be successfully developed and launched within the 20-week timeline, with room for adjustments and improvements based on real-world usage and feedback.